 The peanut butter can be substituted.
 Although I highly suggest using creamy peanut butter, any variety of nut butter will work in this recipe.
 You can use almond butter or cashew butter instead.
 For a nut-free option, replace it with sunflower seed butter.

 Be sure the dough is sticky.
 After combining the ingredients in a food processor, the dough should be sticky and pinch-able.
 If your dates are too dry, the dough may also be too dry.
-If you’re having a tough time getting the dough to stick together, simply add 1/2 to 1 tbsp water or melted coconut oil.
+If you’re having a tough time getting the dough to stick together, simply add ½ to 1 tablespoon water or melted coconut oil.
 Then, process again until combined.
 The dough will have more moisture and the ingredients should come together smoothly.

 Mini chocolate chips work best.
 However, if you don’t have any mini chocolate chips, you can use regular-sized chocolate chips instead.
 Alternatively, you can omit the chocolate completely and enjoy the pumpkin flavor in all of its glory!